jirka-grunt/mx2mt/README.md

 - number of staves can't be changed
 - fermatas have fixed height
 - automatic orientation of stems, beams, slurs and ties
+- chords are translated to Czech notation only
+- augmented, diminished and half diminished seventh is not supported in chords

 As MusicXML is pretty complex format there definitely are plenty of unknown limitations.
 Moreover, conversion is tested only with XML exported from Mozart version 12.